core-wg/resource-directory/draft-ietf-core-resource-directory.md

 This section defines the REST interfaces between an RD and endpoints, which is called the Resource Directory Function Set.
 Although the examples throughout this section assume the use of CoAP {{RFC7252}}, these REST interfaces can also be realized using HTTP {{RFC7230}}.
-In all definitions in this section, both CoAP response codes (with dot notation) and HTTP response codes (without dot notation) are shown.
+In all definitions in this section, both CoAP response codes (with dot notation) and HTTP response codes
+(without dot notation) are shown.
 An RD implementing this specification MUST support the discovery, registration, update, lookup, and removal interfaces defined in this section.

 Resource directory entries are designed to be easily exported to other discovery mechanisms such as DNS-SD.
 For that reason, parameters that would meaningfully be mapped to DNS SHOULD be limited to a maximum length of 63 bytes.<!-- TODO: Is there maybe also a need to further restrict the set of characters available?  -->

+## Content Formats

+Resource Directory implementations using this specification MUST support the application/link-format content format (ct=40).

+Resource Directories implementing this specification MAY support additional content formats.

+Any additional content format supported by a Resource Directory implementing this specification MUST have an equivalent serialization in the application/link-format content format.

 ## Discovery {#discovery}